nikita-jha/FBLACommunityServiceHoursTracker/README.md

     c).
 Add Community Service Hours - You can add community service hours by first double clicking on the student's number.
 Next, enter         the number of hours to add along with the date these hour(s) were completed on into the entry fields.
 Next, press "Add Hours."
 Lastly, press "Reset" to bring the screen back to the original.

-    b).
+    d).
 Search Student - You can search a student by entering the student ID & student name and then click search.
 This will allow you           to see all of the entries for that student.
 Lastly, press "Reset" to bring the screen back to the original.

     e).
 Export CSV - Any information that is visible in the Grid can also be exported as a monthly report.
 You can export a monthly             report by pressing "Generate Report".
 Choose the location where you want to save the document in your folder.
 MAKE SURE TO ADD           ".csv" TO THE END OF THE FILE WHEN SAVING.